thomasebsmith/media-tracker/README.md

 Static files are stored in the `static` directory.
 This is mostly HTML and CSS files, which are not compiled.

+### Build Process
+There are five main steps in the build process (four in debug builds):
+1. Typechecking &mdash; TypeScript code is checked and validated.
+2. Bundling &mdash; All TypeScript code is compiled to JavaScript and bundled into a single .js file.
+3. Minifying &mdash; The .js bundle is minified.
+This only occurs in release builds.
+4. Static copying &mdash; All static files are copied into a temporary build folder.
+5. Finalization &mdash; The .js bundle from step 2 or 3 along with the static files from step 4 are copied into a single folder.

 ## License
 Media Tracker is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.